Satoshi Ohno: Art

+Ohno's art was displayed in Japan Airlines "JAL Fly to 2020" Olympic campaign in 2015, as part of the design on the planes.
+Under the theme of "Hope for the future", the aircraft shows colorful flowers, Mt.
+Fuji, the four seasons, and people looking into the future, with Arashi's faces in the center of the design, under a five member-colored rainbow.
+JAL's Fly to 2020 aircraft operated from 27 June 2015 until 10 April 2016.

 Because of his talent in the field of art, Ohno was appointed to host a four episode documentary for NHK entitled "Jakuchu Miracle World" starting on April 25, 2011.
 The documentary focused on analyzing artwork by a famous Edo era artist named Itō Jakuchū.
 On August 22, 2012, Ohno hosted another documentary for NHK entitled "Everything Is for the Sake Of Delivering Dreams ~Walt Disney Trajectory of Creation~".
-In commemoration of Walt Disney's 110th anniversary, the documentary explored and revealed the secrets behind the origins and processes of Walt's creations.
+In commemoration of Walt Disney's 110th anniversary, the documentary explored and revealed the secrets behind the origins and processes of Disney's creations.